DEVELOPER7-sudo/OnyxGPT.Code/README.md

-# 🚀 Open Lovable
+# 🚀 OnyxGPT.Code

-**Build something lovable, just by talking to it.**
+**Build code with AI, no keys required.**

-Open Lovable is an open-source, AI-driven web application builder.
+OnyxGPT.Code is an open-source, AI-driven web application builder powered by Puter AI API.
 It's a "no-code" tool with a conversational interface, allowing you to describe the application you want to build, and watch as an AI agent writes the code, sets up the files, and brings your vision to life in real time.
+No API keys needed.

 ## 📸 Demo Screenshots